vcoda/basic-graphics-samples/README.md

 ## Known issues

-* Negative viewport height may not work on Intel integrated GPU's despite support of VK_KHR_maintenance1 extension.
-* vkCreateSwapchainKHR() may fail on Linux due to unknown issues with alignment.
+* vkCreateSwapchainKHR() may fail on Linux due to unresolved issues with alignment.

 ## Credits
 This framework uses a few third-party libraries: